Therese Richmond

 Therese Richmond, PhD, RN

-• Andrea B. Laporte Endowed Professor, Biobehavioral Health Sciences, Penn Nursing
+• Andrea B. Laporte Professor, Nursing, Penn Nursing

-Therese S. Richmond, PhD, RN is the Andrea B. Laporte Professor at the University of Pennsylvania, School of Nursing and serves as its Associate Dean for Research & Innovation.
-She is also a Professor of Nursing in Surgery at the Perelman School of Medicine.
-Dr. Richmond has an extensive program of research aimed at improving recovery from serious injury by addressing the interaction between physical injury and its psychological repercussions.
-Her science also focuses on prevention of violence and firearm violence.
-The National Institute of Mental Health, the National Institute of Nursing Research (NINR), Centers for Disease Control (CDC) and the Pennsylvania Department of Health have supported her research.
-She is currently Site PI for an NIMHD study examining trauma as a portal to chronic pain.
-Dr. Richmond is part of an interdisciplinary team selected as Catalyst Awardee for the Healthy Longevity Global Grand Challenge.
-Dr. Richmond serves on the Executive Committee of the CDC-funded Penn Injury Science Center, where she directs the Research Core.
-She is a Fellow in the American Academy of Nursing and an elected member of the National Academy of Medicine.
-Dr. Richmond served on the Federal Advisory Committee to the Secretary of the Department of Health & Human Services for the National Health Promotion & Disease Prevention Objectives for 2030.
-Dr. Richmond was appointed to the Board of Population Health for the National Academies of Science, Engineering and Medicine in 2021.
+Therese Richmond, PhD, RN is the Andrea B. Laporte Professor at Penn Nursing.
+She has an extensive program of research aimed at improving recovery from serious injury by addressing the interaction between physical injury and its psychological repercussions.
+Her research includes a focus on prevention of violence and firearm violence, which is grounded in a commitment to social justice.
+The National Institute of Mental Health, the National Institute of Nursing Research, Centers for Disease Control, and the Pennsylvania Department of Health have supported her research.
+She is a member of an interdisciplinary team selected as a Catalyst Awardee for the Healthy Longevity Global Grand Challenge to examine a nursing-driven intervention to prevent falls in older adults using remote sensing and artificial intelligence.
+Dr. Richmond sits on the Executive Committee of the CDC-funded Penn Injury Science Center, where she directs the Research Core.
+She serves on the inaugural Board of Directors for the Research Society for the Prevention of Firearm-related Harms.
+She served on the Federal Advisory Committee to the Secretary of the Department of Health & Human Services for the National Health Promotion & Disease Prevention Objectives for 2030.
+She is a fellow in the American Academy of Nursing.
+Dr. Richmond is an elected member of the National Academy of Medicine, where she serves on the Board of Population Health & Public Health Practice.

 Related Content